cbslneu/physioview/docs/dashboard-configs.rst

 ===================
 Configuration Files
 ===================
-The HeartView dashboard provides a flexible way to streamline your data pre-processing workflow by using configuration files.
+The PhysioView dashboard provides a flexible way to streamline your data pre-processing workflow by using configuration files.
 These files allow you to save your selected parameters, such as data types, sampling rates, and filtering options, into a reusable format.